Russia's red-hot car market stalls

 Although the AEB lobby group expects sales to steady in 2014 it is concerned the slide may continue.
 Market analyst firm Autostat predicts a 5 percent fall in 2013 and sees a long-term stagnation ahead.

-“What we project next year is more or less a stabilisation, we think the negative trend will lessen and stop,” said John Stech, president and CEO of Volvo Cars in Russia, a Swedish firm owned by China’s Zhejiang Geely.
+“What we project next year is more or less a stabilization, we think the negative trend will lessen and stop,” said John Stech, president and CEO of Volvo Cars in Russia, a Swedish firm owned by China’s Zhejiang Geely GEELY.UL.
 “I’d like to say there’s a glimmer of hope towards the end of 2014.”

 Automakers have long been bullish about Russia, predicting that a low car density, an old fleet and a rising middle class will lift sales past Germany’s this decade to make it Europe’s biggest market.